WHAT are dynamic message signs?

 At times, the signs report incidents like vehicle crashes or mudslides, climatic conditions like slushy sections or black ice, or planned events like avalanche control, line painting or construction.
-They may also issue amber alerts to advise travellers of missing children; or Provincial Emergency Program information, like tsunami warnings in coastal areas.
+They may also issue amber alerts to advise travellers of missing children or provide emergency information, like tsunami warnings in coastal areas.

-WHERE are the signs?
-Check out the DriveBC map to see the location of our approximately 82 signs permanently located around the province.
-Just click on the Dynamic Message Sign icon, on the legend at the right side of your screen.
+Check out the DriveBC map to see the location of our approximately 150+ signs permanently located around the province.
+Just click on the Dynamic Message Sign icon, on the legend at the right of your screen.
 (They’ll appear on the map as “DMS” as shown below).

-WHY short messages?
 We want to be sure our safety notices can be absorbed by motorists in motion, so we follow pre-approved guidelines so they can be read at least once.
 Short words, common language, numbers, symbols and standardized abbreviations, are used to put across the point.

 If it’s “business as usual” and there is no traffic, roadway or traveller news for the stretch ahead, we program the signs with other road-related reminders.
 For example, we might provide winter driving tips or Cone Zone reminders.
-When we’re supporting a campaign by ICBC and the RCMP that distracted driving is a big problem.
-So, the big overhead boards urge drivers to focus on the road and not their cell phones.
+When we’re supporting a campaign by ICBC and the RCMP to stop distracted driving. the big overhead boards urge drivers to focus on the road and not their cell phones.

 Often, we time the message with the calendar; for example, you might see “ROAD CHECKS ON NOW”, during the December festive season.
-In summer, they might speak about campfire bans in the area.
+In summer, they might communicate about campfire bans in the area.
 When there are frequent weather changes, due to the season, a dynamic message sign could caution, “CHANGING WEATHER CONDITIONS, PLEASE DRIVE SAFELY”.

-WHO chooses the messages?
 Ministry and maintenance contractor staff from around the province, along with our safety partners like police and ICBC, advise DriveBC employees of what motorists need to know.
 When the words are programmed onto the various signs, the signs’ messages also show up on our DriveBC map or on “Plan Your Route.”

 The signs are among our intelligent transportation system (ITS) tools to keep you safe.
 A few are even smart changeable message signs which connect to a nearby ministry weather station or sensor, to let drivers know instantly about conditions they need to cruise with care.

-The message may be brief and simple but our dynamic signs speak volumes about staying safe on B.C. roads.
+The message may be brief and simple but our dynamic signs speak volumes about staying safe on BC roads.